stefanvstein/stonehorse.candy/README.md

                n<0,
                ()-> "Weird!!
 Less than 0 apples?");

-// is both easier understand and less complex than: if(n<0) return "Weird!!
+// is both easier understand, as the normal case comes first, and less complex than: if(n<0) return "Weird!!
 Less than 0 apples?" else